2023 Best Fine & Studio Arts Bachelor's Degree Schools in New York

 The average amount in student loans that Fine Arts majors at Columbia take out while working on their Bachelor's Degree is $23,950.

 You’ll be in good company if you decide to attend Vassar College.
 It ranked #2 on our 2023 Best Fine & Studio Arts Bachelor’s Degree Schools in New York list.
-Located in the large suburb of Poughkeepsie, Vassar is a private not-for-profit college with a small student population.
+Located in the large suburb of Poughkeepsie, Vassar is a private not-for-profit school with a small student population.

 On average, Fine Arts graduates from Binghamton University take out $22,512 in student loans while working on their Bachelor's Degree.